 Accommodation rates in the Turks and Caicos are generally more expensive than equivalents in the United States and other destinations in the Caribbean.
 Prices per night start at a minimum of $100 for a basic room (often not near the beach), to well over $1000 for a luxury beachfront penthouse.

 Rental villas are generally rented by both per day and by the week, and rates vary widely according to the accommodation.
-A guest suite may start at under $100, and expansive beachfront mansions can easily be over $10,000 per night.
+A guest suite may start at under $100 per night, and expansive beachfront mansions can easily be over $10,000 per night.

-To get the best rates, it’s typically best to do a little online research to obtain a general idea of the going price, and then contact the accommodation or vacation rental manager directly to see what deals and packages they'll offer (such as a complimentary rental car).
+To get the best rates on Turks and Caicos vacation stays, it’s typically best to do a little online research to obtain a general idea of the going price, and then contact the accommodation or vacation rental manager directly to see what deals and packages they'll offer (such as a complimentary rental car).
 You'll generally receive the best price if you book directly.
 Due to the much greater property selection, special deals are more available on Providenciales than on our other islands.
+Packaged vacations, which include flights, accommodation, and sometimes car rental, may be convenient, yet typically doesn’t save over booking each aspect of your trip yourself.

 If you’d like to stay near Grace Bay Beach, great value options are had at the inland accommodations.
 These small hotels and vacation rentals are often only a few minute walk from the beach, yet prices can be half or a third the cost of a beachfront room.